Dutch banking guide for expats 2026: Complete comparison

 - • Best value for most expats

 Choosing the right Dutch bank in 2026 requires understanding the current fee landscape and features.
 This comprehensive guide analyzes all major options with verified 2026 data.
-We cover traditional banks like ING and ABN AMRO and digital banks like bunq and N26, comparing costs, English support, BSN requirements, and international features.
+We cover traditional banks like ING and ABN AMRO, digital banks like bunq and N26, and investment platforms like DEGIRO, comparing costs, English support, BSN requirements, and international features.

 Complete your Netherlands setup